Board of Trustees

-She has co-chaired the Citizens Council and New Citizens Leadership Team; been a member of The End Indefinite Detention Working Group, and is on the Sponsoring Committee of Leicester Citizens due to found later in 2019.
-Governance in the Church: Bishop’s Council in the Diocese of Southwell & Nottingham and in the Diocese of Leicester; Leicester Cathedral Chapter, and Chair of Parish PCCs.
+She has co-chaired the Citizens Council and New Citizens Leadership Team; been a member of the End Indefinite Detention Working Group, and is on the Sponsoring Committee of Leicester & Leicestershire Citizens.
+Governance in the Church: Bishop’s Council in the Diocese of Southwell & Nottingham and in the Diocese of Leicester; Leicester Cathedral Chapter, and Chair of Parish PCCs (parish church councils).
 She is currently the Canon Missioner at Leicester Cathedral with the social justice portfolio and governance responsibility; holds the spiritual leadership of two inner city congregations, and is the Women’s Ministry Enabler for the Diocese of Leicester.

 Saba Safi, Treasurer and Chair of Finance, Risk and Audit Subcommittee

 Saba Shafi is the Commercial Director of The Advocacy Academy, a youth movement working to unleash the power of young people to create a more fair, just, an equal society.
 In this role, Saba oversees strategy, fundraising, finance, and all other overhead functions.
-Prior to this, Saba spent over 8 years working in management consulting and business advisory across a variety of roles and organisations.
-She also spent three years developing healthcare initiatives in refugee campus across the Sahara.
+Prior to this, Saba spent over eight years working in management consulting and business advisory across a variety of roles and organisations.
+She also spent three years developing healthcare initiatives in refugee camps across the Sahara.
 Saba holds an MBA from Wharton Business School, and a Masters in Mathematics from Imperial College.
-She is also a Governor of the Belham Primary School, and an organiser with POCImpact.
+She is also a Governor of The Belham Primary School, and an organiser with POC Impact.

-Meriel Barclay, Interim Safeguarding Lead and Chair of Personnel and Safeguarding Subcommittee
+Meriel Barclay, Interim Safeguarding Lead and Chair of the Personnel and Safeguarding Subcommittee

-Dave Canham has been with Aviva for 16 years holding a variety of roles in the Business before moving to Risk in 2002.
-Dave is currently the Head of Operational Risk – IT and Operations responsible for supporting, over sighting and embedding the Aviva risk framework and governance of all aspects of IT and non – IT Shared Service across the Aviva Group.
-Dave is a qualified Risk Manager and a Member of the Institute of Risk Managers.
-In addition he is currently the Chair of the IRM’s Special Interest Group in Information and “E” Systems.
+Dave Canham has been with Aviva for 16 years holding a variety of roles in the business before moving to risk in 2002.
+Dave is currently the Head of Operational Risk – IT and Operations, responsible for supporting, over sighting and embedding the Aviva risk framework and governance of all aspects of IT and non–IT shared service across the Aviva Group.
+Dave is a qualified Risk Manager and a member of the Institute of Risk Managers (IRM).
+In addition he is currently the Chair of the IRM’s special interest group in information and “E” systems.
 Dave has also spoken at a number of external events on the challenges associated to articulating and driving common understanding of IT risks across organisation.

 Ranjit Sondhi CBE

-Trustee, CNUK; Member of Leadership Group of CUK Birmingham; currently Commissioner, Criminal Cases Review Commission; Vice Chairman Sandwell and West Birmingham CCG; Member, QC Selection Panel.
-Previously, Vice Chairman, CRE; Governor, BBC; Trustee, National Gallery; Civil Service Commissioner; Judicial Appointments Commissioner.
-Engaged in community and youth projects for over forty years.
+Ranjit Sondhi is a Trustee at CNUK; a member of the leadership group of Citizens UK Birmingham; currently Commissioner at the Criminal Cases Review Commission; Vice Chairman at Sandwell and West Birmingham Clinical Commissioning Group (CCG); and a member of the Queen's Counsel Selection Panel.
+In previous roles he has been Vice Chairman at CRE; a Governor at the BBC; a Trustee at the National Gallery; a Civil Service Commissioner; and Judicial Appointments Commissioner.
+He has been engaged in community and youth projects for over forty years.

 As Widening Participation Manager at King’s College London, Jimmy manages programmes which offer the chance for young people from under-represented groups to exhibit their potential to access university.
 He is a former school governor at Heald Place Primary School.